By Tim Lambert

 Dentistry took huge leaps in the late 18th century and the 19th century.
 Porcelain false teeth were invented in 1770.
 In 1790 Josiah Flagg invented the dentists chair.
 In 1832 James Snell invented a reclining chair.
 In 1877 Basil Manly Wilkerson invented a hydraulic chair.
 Furthermore for centuries rich patients had gold fillings but amalgam was first used in Europe around 1820.

 Then in 1846 Henry Morton demonstrated the use of ether as an anesthetic in dentistry.
 In 1864 George Fellows invented a clockwork dental drill.
 In 1875 George Green invented an electric dental drill.
 The air turbine dental drill (using compressed air) was introduced in 1957.

 Until the late 19th century dentists usually learned their trade by an apprenticeship.
 However, in 1860 in Britain, The Royal College of Surgeons introduced the Surgeons Licence in Dental Surgery.
 In 1879 a register of dentists was set up.
 To be included in the register you had to be qualified or you had to show you had practiced dentistry before 1879.
 In Britain only people on the register were allowed to use the word 'dentist' or 'dental surgeon' However you did not have to be on the register to practice surgery.
-You just couldn't use the words dentist or dental surgeon and of course there were ways around that!
+You just couldn't use the words dentist or a dental surgeon and of course, there were ways around that!

 The British Medical Association was formed in 1880 and in 1895 Lilian Lindsey became the first female dentist in Britain.
 The first dental degree was awarded by Birmingham University in 1901.
 Then in 1921 the law was changed so only registered dentists could practice dentistry.